 Robert Trujillo – Biography

 At first glance, it seems like Robert Trujillo has been with Metallica since day one.
 He's comfortable with the band during interviews and press conferences, his bass style fits perfectly with the rest of the crew and he absolutely owns the stage when he wants to during live shows.
-However, he’s the newest member of the band, though, jumping on board officially on February 24, 2003.
-Nearly a decade later, Trujillo has definitely earned his spot with the legendary band.
+He jumped on board officially on Feb.
+24, 2003, and, nearly two decades later, there's no question Trujillo has earned his spot with the legendary band.

 Outside of the band he's called family for the last decade, Trujillo is married to Chloe, with whom he has a son and daughter, Ty and Lula, respectively.